 A common symptom of lymphoma cancer is the painless swelling of the lymph nodes in the neck, underarm or groin.
 When this is accompanied by a persistent fever, drenching sweats or unexplained weight loss, it is best to consult a doctor immediately.

 “Lymphoma is diagnosed with a biopsy.
 Once the lymphoma is confirmed, additional scans, a bone marrow biopsy and blood tests may be needed to see how widespread the cancer is.
-Heart function tests may also be required to see if a patient is fit for lymphoma treatment,” says Dr Lim.
+Heart function tests may also be required to see if a patient is fit for lymphoma treatment,” says Prof Lim.

 Here’s a closer look at some of the tests and procedures used to diagnose lymphoma cancer: